buggy213/SymbolicMathematics/README.md

 PyTorch original implementation of [Deep Learning for Symbolic Mathematics](https://arxiv.org/abs/1912.01412) (ICLR 2020).

-*This is a modified version of the Deep Learning for Symbolic Mathematics.
+**This is a modified version of the Deep Learning for Symbolic Mathematics.**
-We attempt to improve the published version and push the boundaries of DL with SM by incorporating/adding/improving:
+*We attempt to improve the published version and push the boundaries of DL with SM by incorporating/adding/improving:
----curriculum learning
+-curriculum learning
----function simplification
+-function simplification
----cases for Liouvillian functions
+-cases for Liouvillian functions
----multiple parameters
+-multiple parameters
----embedding
+-embedding
----creatively generating datasets in a smarter fashion in order to improve accuracy of cross-training
+-creatively generating datasets in a smarter fashion in order to improve accuracy of cross-training
 	between the BWD, FWD, and IBP data sets*

 This repository contains code for: